OfficialDonut/PolyRegions/README.md

 * [How it Works](#how-it-works)

 ## Overview
 PolyRegions is an API for creating polygon and polyhedron regions.
 The regions can be irregularly shaped, they do not have to be regular polygons/polyhedrons.
-Polygon regions ignore the y-dimension (up/down) whereas polyhedron regions are 3D spaces.
+Polygon regions ignore the y-dimension (up/down) whereas polyhedron regions are enclosed 3D spaces.

 ## Examples